How does Personal Capital compare to Mint? Which is better and why?

 - 401(k) Fee Analyzer — Determine which funds in your retirement plan are costing you the most and lower your fees.

-- Retirement Planner — Find out if you are on track towards retirement and play “what if” scenarios.
+- Retirement Planner — Find out if you're on track toward retirement and play “what if” scenarios.

-- Financial Management — Via their optional paid service, Personal Capital can manage your money and give investment advice.
+- Financial Management — Via the optional paid service, Personal Capital can manage your money and give investment advice.

 - Asset Allocation Target – Are you overweight or underweight in any of the major equity categories?

-- Ad-Free Service — Unlike Mint, Personal Capital does not monetize their service via ad banners or recommended services in which they get a comission.
+- Ad-Free Service — Unlike Mint, Personal Capital doesn't monetize its service via ad banners or recommended services from which it gets a commission.

-We break down the comparison into these categories: Budgeting, Bill Alerts, and Bill Pay, Synchronization, Customer Service, Investment Analysis, Security, Mobile Access and Retirement Planning.
+We'll break down the comparison into these categories: Budgeting, Bill Alerts, Synchronization, Customer Service, Investment Analysis, Security, Mobile Access, and Retirement Planning.

-Unlike Personal Capital, Mint.com is a budgeting platform, not an investment platform.
-It primarily focuses on Millennials, managing debt and budgeting, while the investment section of Mint seems like an afterthought.
+- Unlike Personal Capital, Mint.com is a budgeting platform, not an investment platform.
+It focuses primarily on Millennials, managing debt, and budgeting, and its investment section seems like an afterthought.

-Mint has a full-featured budgeting section where you can get a breakdown of spending per category.
-From there you can put limits on your spending per category and see an overview of where your financial situation is.
+- Mint has a full-featured budgeting section where you can get a breakdown of spending per category.
+From there you can put limits on your spending per category and see an overview of your financial situation.
 This functionality is available via the website and app.

-Personal Capital recently launched their spending tool whereby you can monitor spending habits.
-You get access to a details list of expenses per category and can set an overall monthly spending goal but cannot break it down per category.
+- Personal Capital offers a spending tool that you can use to monitor your spending habits.
+You get access to a detailed list of expenses per category and can set an overall monthly spending goal but cannot break it down per category.
 Currently, this feature is available only via their mobile app.